g-leech/argmin-gravitas/pages/poems_o_mine.md

 Louis Bachelier modeled the process now called Brownian.
 Einstein read that.
 Wiener read that that.
 Itô read that that that.

 The stochastic calculus was made during the war.
-It describes all random events. that is, it describes
+It describes all random events. that is, it describes.

 <img src="/img/ito.png" />